Peter Brant: Newsprint

-In May 2016, Brant merged the magazine Art in America with its principal competitor ARTnews.
-Artnet News reported his company announced that ARTnews would go to a quarterly publication schedule, down from monthly.
+In May 2016, Brant, as Art Media Holdings, merged the magazine Art in America with its principal competitor ARTnews.
+Artnet reported his company announced that ARTnews would go to a quarterly publication schedule, down from monthly.
 The latter had run an article asking whether the Brant Foundation was a tax scam or an art investment vehicle.

 In May 2017, White Birch Paper announced that it would idle paper making operations at its Bear Island newsprint mill in Ashland, Virginia.
-The Bear Island mill produced 240,000 metric tons of newsprint annually.
+The mill produced 240,000 metric tons of newsprint annually.